-Ms. Kristine is passionate about Meadow Montessori School!
-Involved since 2004; she chaired the Board of Directors as President for several years as Meadow Montessori grew from a preschool to an Independent school.
-Trained in Whole-School Montessori Management, Montessori Administration, Leadership, and Social Emotional Learning; Kristine is eager to bring our school to its fullest potential.
-Kristine has an obvious love of children, a passion for sharing wisdom, and believes Montessori is an approach that helps kids develop a lasting love of learning.
+Ms. Kristine has an obvious love of children and learning, a knack for sharing wisdom, and strongly believes Montessori is an approach that helps kids develop a lasting love of learning.
 She is a very dedicated leader of our team here at Meadow Montessori School.

-Our fantastic Kindergarten teacher brings over 20 years of experience in early childhood education field, including 11 years of teaching in the Kindergarten Montessori classroom.
-She holds a Professional Independent Schools Teaching Certificate, Montessori Diploma by Association Montessori Internationale (AMI) and Early Childhood Educator Certificate (ECE).
+Our much loved Kindergarten teacher and Vice Principal/Primary Program Manager brings over 20 years of experience in early childhood education field, including 17 years of teaching in the Montessori Kindergarten classroom.
+She holds a Professional Independent Schools Teaching Certificate, a 3-6 Montessori Diploma by Association Montessori Internationale (AMI) and is also a Certified Early Childhood Educator (ECE).

 “Growing up near an orphanage in Warsaw, Poland made me aware of the importance of cognitive, mental, physical and emotional stimulation in a life of every child and it shaped my desire to work with and guide young children.
 While studying Education at Lund University (Sweden) I was a part of newly implemented integration programs for children requiring extra support within a regular classroom setting.
 Becoming a teacher was a natural progression for me and I strive every day to make your child’s thinking visible to you.
 The Montessori perspective on child’s intelligence goes beyond a basic curriculum and I will expand it further with fun, innovative, outside-the-box activities.
 I’m looking forward to meeting you all so we can work together on guiding the leaders of tomorrow.”